 Adding your family history and memories to the book

-A project like this is incredibly nostalgic and you may find yourself discovering things about your family history from the backs of cards and old family recipe cards.
+A project like this is incredibly nostalgic.
+You may find yourself discovering things about your family history from the backs of cards and old family recipe cards.

 I included a lot of this information at the beginning of the book because it became as much about my family as it was about the food, and why making that book was important.
 If your family is invested in the project, it will mean as much to them as well.

 If you want to include quotes or memories from family, get their input with a few simple questions: